 What is the composition of the advisory group?

 This group includes both AFS-USA staff and volunteers.
 Volunteer representation is based on AFS volunteer experience, interest, and skills.
 Ideally the group will include volunteers from across the country, representing different types of teams in AFS-USA.

-The group is accountable to the Director of Risk Management Compliance and Quality Assurance (RMCQA).
+The group is accountable to the Senior Director, Risk Management, Compliance and Intercultural Education:

 How much time is required?

 - Volunteer group members commit to being an active member for a minimum of one year, renewable up to four years.

 - Group chair serves one-to-two years preceded by a minimum of one year as a group member.